-On each Adjustment Date, we calculate the Class Coupons of Prime Rate Classes for the next Accrual Period by reference to the rate published as the U.S. "Prime Rate" in the "Money Rates" section or other comparable section of The Wall Street Journal on that Adjustment Date.
+On each Adjustment Date, Freddie Mac, as Administrator, calculates the Class Coupons of Prime Rate Classes for the next Accrual Period by reference to the rate published as the U.S. "Prime Rate" in the "Money Rates" section or other comparable section of The Wall Street Journal on that Adjustment Date.
 The rate published in The Wall Street Journal currently represents the base rate on corporate loans posted by at least 70% of the 10 largest commercial banks in the United States.
 If The Wall Street Journal instead publishes a prime rate range, the average of that range, as determined by us, will be the Prime Rate.

-If The Wall Street Journal no longer publishes a "Prime Rate" entry, we will designate a new method for determining the Prime Rate based on comparable data.
-We will select an alternative method only if tax counsel advises us that the method will not cause any affected REMIC Pools to lose their classification as REMICs.
+If The Wall Street Journal no longer publishes a "Prime Rate" entry, Freddie Mac will designate a new method for determining the Prime Rate based on comparable data.
+Freddie Mac will select an alternative method only if tax counsel advises us that the method will not cause any affected REMIC Pools to lose their classification as REMICs.

-If the Prime Rate becomes available in The Wall Street Journal again, we will calculate the Class Coupons for the Prime Rate Classes for each following Accrual Period by reference to the Prime Rate published in The Wall Street Journal.
+If the Prime Rate becomes available in The Wall Street Journal again, Freddie Mac will calculate the Class Coupons for the Prime Rate Classes for each following Accrual Period by reference to the Prime Rate published in The Wall Street Journal.